rubienr/wacom/readme.md

     Wacom Intuos BT M Pen eraser            id: 17  type: ERASER Wacom Intuos BT M Pen cursor            id: 18  type: CURSOR
    ```

+## Intuos Pro PTH-651

+The default wheel-button id is 1 which clashes with the left mouse button (LMB).
+For this reason the wheel-button modes do not work until the button-id is remapped.
+In contrast to other configs the `PTH-651` configuration implicitly triggers a full pad configuration
+on any toggle-screen (bottom most) button event to enable wheel-button.
+Once this button is pressed, the wheel-button behaviour works as expected.